 What does the plus and minus mean in sports betting?

+Many ask what does the plus and minus mean in sports betting.
 To be able to make any consistent money betting on sports, it is essential to understand everything that goes into making a betting line.

 Many sharp handicappers initially struggle with the odd looking betting lines.